MartinLundqvist/trader-app/developerlog.md

 - Suggest trades every evening CET to the user.
 The user decides which trades to make, and how much money to invest in them.

 This should form a reasonable start

+# April 3rd

+So, last night I reached a milestone.
+We can now through any number of tickers into the getSignal function, and the Python Flask service will return a list of signals, as well as a reference to a plot (.html) in the cases where a signal has been found.
+The next step is to create a few functions for ensureing the market database is up to date.

+One thing I did was to update the custom database index to become a unique index. `CREATE UNIQUE INDEX marketdata_3500_symbol_date ON marketdata_3500 (symbol, date)`.
+This should help ensure that I can use UPSERTs to update the database.
+I made sure no duplicate entries were present in the database, and then I created a new index (deleting the old first).

+Now, functions for making trades and for updating the database have been developed.
+I successfully placed some 50 trades to the Alpaca paper account.